How to Bend Angle Iron

 How to reduce the flat part in Rolling Angle Iron？

 Five Factors That Influence the Bending Angle Iron Process.

 This article solves the above question for you.
 And provide more knowledge about angle iron roll bending.

-The most natural way to bend an angle iron is the apex in or out but most angle rings are rolled being in or out.
+Easy-way and hard way to cold bend the angle iron: The most natural way to bend an angle iron is the apex in or out but most angle rings are rolled in or out.
 What happens is that the bending causes the angle to twist.
 The reason is that the vertical leg of the angle is being bent the “easy-way” or like a belt, while the horizontal leg is being bent the “hard-way” like a washer.
 The twist is caused because the neutral axis is somewhere between the two legs.
 All the material inside the neutral axis compresses while all material outside the axis stretches.

 PBH angle iron rolling machine can also bend all types of angles as well; including aluminum, stainless, and carbon steel.
 Carbon angle (mill produced) is classified as ASTM A36 resulting in a yield point (PSI) of 36,000 minimum.

 Roll-bending is a process whereby we obtain cold process deformation with a wider bend radius that theoretically can range from 5 times the cross-section to infinity.
 To achieve this process, the equipment used consists of angle roll-bending machines.